The Book of Spirits is by Jan-Anton van Hoek, is

 way, and it is the same with the spirit world, which overlaps the world

 of nature for a great part, especially where there is great differentiation.

 It demands a certain mental exercise to learn to value the Book of Spirits,

 which we shall render in the next pages, to its right value.
 Only those

-who will approach the great amount of
+who will approach the great amount of information in the Book with great

-a pure intention, will be able to also use it in a holy way.
+also use it in a holy way.

 We do not dare to give any measure for this,

 also because we do not want to wander in the sphere of the subjective: the

 subject by itself has already been sufficiently disreputed.

-it is for the first time that, since the old Civilization perished, that these words
+it is for the first time that, since the old Civilization perished, that

-knows: my spiritual co-writer- was one of the few who, in the old World
+now knows: my spiritual co-writer- was one of the few who, in the old World

 Year, felt and at certain locations also predicted, that radical changes

 would be necessary and would happen on the spiritual level.
-Rudolf
+Rudolf -bearer

-Let us now turn our attention to the literal, unabridged text of the Book of Spirits.
+now turn our attention to the literal, unabridged text of the Book of Spirits.

 The Book of Spirits